IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/requested-odf-install.md

-Requested Added ODF(OCS) for a ROKS cluster
+# How to Check if Your Requested ODF(OCS) is Installed

 **NOTE:**  ODF(OCS) can only be installed on ROKS on VPC clusters.